xapian/xapian/xapian-core/docs/termgenerator.rst

 Introduction
 ============

-In Xapian 1.0, the default indexing scheme has been changed significantly, to address lessons learned from observing the old scheme in real world use.
+In Xapian 1.0 the default indexing scheme was changed significantly to address lessons learned from observing the old scheme in real world use.
 This document describes the new scheme, with references to differences from the old.